markhuberty/markhuberty.github.com/publications.md

 #### Working Papers

+0. ["I expected a Model T, but instead I got a loom: Awaiting the second big data revolution"](/files/huberty_etla_big_data.pdf).
+Prepared for the 2014 BRIE-ETLA conference on Chaos and Turbulence in Digital Ecosystems, Feb 7-8 2014.
 1.  "`leghist`: Automated legislative history analysis for R".
 Code and working paper available at [github](https://github.com/markhuberty/leghist.git).
 June 2012.